Looking for a group study room?

 You can book a room online from anywhere, any time using your Cranfield email account.
 You will also need to confirm your booking by following a link from a verification email we will send you.
 This helps us to ensure that the rooms are only used by University students.

-Follow the link to ‘Book a group study room’ from the Library services page on the Kings Norton Library website.
+Follow the link to ‘Book a group study room’ from the Kings Norton Library landing page on our website or follow this direct link to Book a study room.

 Terms and conditions